samueljaelimlee-png/care-together-support/README.md

 ## 🤝 Who This Is For

-This app was built for **one real person** — and for every community that rallies around someone in crisis.
+Built for one real person — and adaptable for any community that rallies around someone in crisis:

-It is designed for:
-- 🏥 **Cancer patients** living alone without family support
+- 🏥 Patients living alone without family support
-- ⛪ **Church communities** coordinating care for a congregation member
+- ⛪ Church communities coordinating consistent care for a member
-- 👨‍👩‍👧 **Neighbors and friends** who want to help but need simple coordination
+- 👨‍👩‍👧 Neighbor and friend networks needing simple, visible scheduling
-- 🤲 **Any individual** who needs consistent daily care from a rotating group of volunteers
+- 💛 Any individual who needs daily care from a rotating group of volunteers

 ---